-The City of Spokane is home to extensive inland shorelines along the Spokane River and Hangman Creek and their associated wetlands, floodways, and the one-hundred-year floodplain (City of Spokane, 2021).
+The City of Spokane is home to extensive inland shorelines along the Spokane River and Hangman Creek and their associated wetlands, floodways, and the onehundred-year floodplain (City of Spokane, 2021).

 Within the city, terrestrial wildlife is primarily urban-adapted species such as birds, squirrels, bats, and racoons.
 The Spokane River, which flows west through the middle of the city, supports Summer Steelhead Trout, Eastern Brooke Trout, Brown Trout, Westslope Cutthroat, Rainbow Trout and Mountain Whitefish (Northwest Indian Fisheries Commission, 2025).
 Hangman Creek, which flows north into the Spokane River, supports Summer Steelhead, and Rainbow Trout.
 Redband Trout, a subspecies of Rainbow Trout, have a particularly strong local association with Spokane.
-As climate changes, these riverine systems face increasing threats from flooding, erosion, water quality degradation, and altered habitat conditions.
+As climate changes, these riverine systems face increasing threats from flooding, erosion, water guality degradation, and altered habitat conditions.
 Rising winter temperatures and decreased snowpack will shift river flows, leading to higher winter water levels from increased rainfall and lower summer flows, especially during drought conditions (Halofsky, Wondzell, & Christensen, 2024).
 These changes could severely degrade fish and bird habitats.
 Warmer water temperatures, for example, will further stress native cold-water species like Redband Trout, affecting their migration and spawning patterns (Spokane Riverkeeper, 2025).
+Culverts are also increasingly at risk of being overwhelmed by flooding and snowmelt events, affecting fish passage.

 The Spokane River and Hangman Creek corridor along the western boundary of the city are considered "biodiversity areas and corridors" by the State.
 These areas provide habitat for state priority species such as northwest white-tailed deer, mule deer, Yuma myotis, and Townsend's big-eared bat.
-The portion of the Spokane River that flows through the middle of the city lacks riparian habitat and thus provides limited habitat for terrestrial species.
+The portion of the

+Spokane River that flows through the middle of the city lacks riparian habitat and thus provides limited habitat for terrestrial species.

 Throughout the city are pockets of shrubsteppe habitat, primarily limited to parks or slopes such as near the East Slope Five Mile Prairie area in the Northwest area of the city, Beacon Hill in the Northeast of the city, and the eastern portion of South Hill and South Spokane.
-Just outside the city are additional biodiversity areas and corridors supporting additional wildlife, such as Rocky Mountain elk, which occur in the Dishman Hills area.
+Shrubsteppe habitat "Wildlife corridors aren't just for animals.
+They're about a whole way of being that connects us to place."